Selective Rotary Position Embedding: A unifying view: Decay and Rotation

 In summary, we have shown that softmax attention implicitly performs random input-dependent rotations to encode relative positional information between tokens.
-Since $\bar{\mR}_t$ is a rotation matrix, it preserves the norm of the attention scores $\mathrm{Att}_{t,\tau}$ and hence does not forget past information.
+A comparison to other kernelized linear-attention variants (e.g., Performer, RoFormer, and CosFormer) is provided in~\Cref{app:kernelized-fixed}.